nafisalawalidris/NafisaLawalIdris/README.md

 [![Twitter Badge](https://img.shields.io/badge/-@FeenahNafeesah-1ca0f1?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/FeenahNafeesah)
 [![](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@nafisaidris413)

 ## 👀 I'm a Data Scientist passionate about building a community that supports the growth of individuals in the tech industry.

-My goals are:
+### My goals are:

 - Mentoring individuals interested in transitioning into or advancing their careers in tech by 2024.
 - Providing my mentees with access to job opportunities and other benefits related to tech.
 - Offering continuous support and monitoring to help them achieve their career goals.
+- Creating Arewa Data Community, an avenue for Data enthusiasts and professionals in Northern Nigeria.

 ## 🌱 Currently, I'm learning Bitcoin development and becoming a Bitcoin Open-Source Contributor.